kgero/thesaurusx/readme.md

 `python -m ipykernel install --user --name=my-virtualenv-name`

-You'll also need a `dat` directory with the word embeddings, and `tmp` directory if you'll be training your own.
+You'll also need a `dat/vecs` directory with the word embeddings and `dat/corpora` directory with the raw corpora (for pulling example sentences).
+Currently requires internet connection; makes an API call to [DataMuse](http://www.datamuse.com/api/).

 ## Word embeddings

+Word embeddings should be in `.txt` format with the vocab and dimension on the first line.
+Use `src/make_annoy.py` to convert any files in `/dat/vecs/` into [annoy](https://github.com/spotify/annoy) format, which is a approximate nearest neighbors library to very fast look-ups.

+### Deprecated

 Train new word embeddings with `src/make_embeddings.py`.
 This save the embeddings to the `tmp` directory as .txt file.
 You'll then need to convert them to magniute format.
 (Learn more about [Magnitude: a fast, simple vector embedding utility library](https://github.com/plasticityai/magnitude); also includes some pre-trained word embeddings to download.)
 Need a `dat` directory with some `.magnitude` embeddings; will select whatevers in the `dat` directory with the right extension.
 (Make sure that it's in the list in `main.js`.)